JohnCoene/packer/docs/guide/contributing.md

 ```

 Once the repository cloned one needs to install the dependencies
 that the cloned project uses.
+This requires, along with many
-This requires using matching the
+other things, requires matching the
 engine the project uses.
 There are two possible engines `npm`
 (default) or `yarn`.
 You should run `engine_adapt()` to
 make sure you use the correct engine.